mongodb/specifications/source/unified-test-format/unified-test-format.rst

     events are specified in `observeEvents <entity_client_observeEvents_>`_.

   - ``storeEventsAsEntities``: Optional map of entity names to an an array of event names.
-If provided the test runner MUST:

-      - For each entity name, create the respective entity with a type of "event list".
+    For each entity name, the test runner MUST create the respective entity with a type of "event list".
 If the entity already exists (such as from a previous ``storeEventsAsEntities`` declaration from another client), the test runner MUST raise an error.

-      - Set up an event subscriber for each event named.
+    The test runner MUST set up an event subscriber for each event named.
     The event subscriber MUST serialize the events it receives into a document, using the documented properties of the event as field names, and append the document to the array stored in the specified entity.
-      - Additionally, the following fields MUST be stored with each event document:
+    Additionally, the following fields MUST be stored with each event document:

     - ``name``: The name of the event, such as ``PoolCreatedEvent``.
       The name of the event MUST be the name used in the respective specification that defines the event in question.
     - ``observedAt``: The floating-point time since the Unix epoch when the event was observed by the test runner.

     Currently, only CMAP events MUST be supported.
 Other events could be added to the list of supported events in the future.